ericfell/rfbzero/docs/source/faq.rst

 ~~~~~~~~~~~~~~~~~

 The preferred method for contributing code to rfbzero.py is to fork
-the repository on GitHub and submit a "pull request" (PR).
+the repository on GitHub and create a pull request with the proposed changes.
 More detailed information on how to get started developing rfbzero.py
 can be found in
 `CONTRIBUTING.md <https://github.com/ericfell/rfbzero/blob/main/CONTRIBUTING.md>`_.